Contents

 The purchasing experience is similar for the employees, but instead of navigating to a vendor’s website, you create a catalog in ProcureDesk.

 Instead of emailing a purchase order request for approval, the system automatically identifies the purchase approval process and then sends it for approval.
+This makes it easier to boost your purchase order approval cycle.

-Let’s say you have a purchase approval process where all purchases need to be approved by the Director of the department, and then it needs to go to CEO for certain conditions.
+Let’s say you have a purchase approval process where all purchases need to be approved by the Director of the department, and then it needs to go to the CEO for certain conditions.

 Purchase_order_approval_workflow